will-molloy/auto-handbrake-encoding/README.md

       - It works with any framerate
       - It creates quite a large file afterwards, but it's ideal "as an intermediate format for video editing"
       - I recommend deleting the encoded file after using it, and retaining the original archived file
+    - Encoded files are not overwritten, if you want to encode again, delete them first
 3. Archives original videos
     - Archived files are named with the suffix `.archived.mp4`
     - They won't be detected by the program again, if you want to encode again, remove this suffix first